paulrobello/par_scrape/README.md

 ## Whats New
+- Version 0.8.3
+  - Updated dependencies and ensured Python 3.14 compatibility
+  - Python 3.14 is now the default and recommended version
+  - Maintains backward compatibility with Python 3.11, 3.12, and 3.13
+  - Updated Pyright configuration to target Python 3.14
+  - Updated all CI/CD workflows to use Python 3.14
 - Version 0.8.2
   - Updated all dependencies to latest versions (anthropic, chromadb, fastapi, selenium, and more)
   - Fixed critical race conditions in database operations: